When does Rafael Nadal play next at the Australian Open?

 When does Rafael Nadal play next?

-Next match: (1) Rafael Nadal v Federico Delbonis – Australian Open Second Round
+Next match: (1) Rafael Nadal v Nick Kyrgios (23) – Australian Open Fourth Round

 How to watch Rafael Nadal at the Australian Open